skunkforce/put_on_edge/README.md

 Each interface in the respective subfolders will define its own pinning.
 However there are a few conventions which every interface connector should conform to.

 ### host/device
 There are two seperate footprints for host/device side.
 For many interfaces it is clear which is which.
-On designs it will be noted which side is host and which is device.
+Small arows on the top silkscreen help visually identify which side is host and which is device.
+Host connectors are usually placed on the right side of the board and device side connectors on the left.

 ### spacing
 In order to allow for standard 13mm wide adapter boards connectors should be placed no closer than 16mm apeart on a board edge (measured pin 1 to pin 1).